sjoseph11236/Software_Testing_Apprenticeship/Week 1/Day 5/overview.md

 > OOP, I/O, Stacks, Queues, and Recap

 ## Homework
-**Read through all Java lessons in TST 101 and all of COF 101 by Monday.
+**Read through all Java lessons in TST 101 and all of COF 101.
 Have all projects completed on Exeter by next week Friday(October 16th)**

 ## Outline
 _**All times are in EST time**_